Police struggle to breathe as they free dogs from sweltering car

 Two dogs have been rescued from a sweltering car by police who said the temperatures inside left officers struggling to breathe.

-A police officer and a community support officer were forced to smash the window of the red Kia vehicle in the car park of York Hospital to pull the two black labradors to safety on Monday afternoon.
+A police officer and a community support officer were forced to smash the window of the red Kia vehicle in the car park of York Hospital to pull the two labradors to safety on Monday afternoon.

 An investigation has now been launched by the RSPCA, which is looking after the animals.